rscalfani/TipOff/README.md

 [idForeverMonitor]: https://github.com/nodejitsu/forever-monitor

 #Config Files
-There are 6 config files: monitorConfig, notifierConfig, apiConfig, config, & loggingConfig.
+There are 6 config files: monitorConfig, notifierConfig, apiConfig, config, loggingConfig, & serverConfig.

 1\. **monitorConfig** is the config file of the monitoring function in which the following are specified in the defaults and/or in an array of monitored websites: